Shifra11/test-py/README.md

 ## Usage

-To start using this sample you just have to browse http://localhost:8089/signin
+To start using this sample, go to http://localhost:8089/signin.